Lawyers’ Trust Accounts Board Helping to Secure Equal Access to Justice

 James Blythe joined the IOLTA Board in August of 2015.
 James earned his law degree from Widener University Commonwealth Law School in 2011, graduating cum laude.
 During law school James attended classes at night while working for Keystone Human Services supporting adults with disabilities, and also completed internships with the Governor’s Office of General Counsel and the Honorable Deborah E. Curcillo of the Dauphin County Court of Common Pleas.
 James holds a bachelor’s degree in Legal Studies from Gannon University, graduating magna cum laude in 2007.
 Prior to joining the IOLTA Board James held several positions with the Pennsylvania Higher Education Assistance Agency involving compliance with various laws and regulations covering federal consumer protection, student loan servicing, as well as information security and privacy.
 James has previously volunteered with the YWCA Legal Center of Harrisburg and currently serves as a pro bono guardianship monitor with the Dauphin County Orphans’ Court.

-Brianna Bosak joined the IOLTA Board in June of 2017.
+Brianna Bosak joined the IOLTA Board in June of 2017 and was responsible for supporting the IOLTA Board’s financial processes as well as the Board’s attorney and financial institution compliance programs prior to transitioning to her current role as Assistant Grants Manager.
 Brianna earned a degree in Journalism from Temple University, with a minor in Economics, graduating cum laude in 2013.
 As a journalist, Brianna wrote articles primarily focused upon gentrification and urban issues, for which she was awarded a Keystone Press Award.
 Her writing has appeared in publications such as WHHY, Philadelphia Magazine and The Temple News.
 Immediately after graduation, Brianna took an opportunity to work in Ireland for a year, where she lived in Dublin.
 After returning home, Brianna worked at several organizations; providing administrative and customer service expertise.
 During that time, she was able to visit Argentina, Canada and the southern United States.
 Most recently, Brianna spent time backpacking around New Zealand.
 In addition to a love for travel, she is an outdoor enthusiast who enjoys camping, hiking, and kayaking.
 Currently, Brianna is actively involved in a variety of community activities including the Harrisburg Improv Theatre, Pennsylvania Association for Sustainable Agriculture, Art Association of Harrisburg and several other organizations within the Harrisburg Community.